Yarroudh/segment-lidar/paper/paper.md

 # Statement of need

+The swift advancement of data acquisition technologies like LiDAR sensors and depth cameras has led to the widespread use of 3D point cloud data, which, in turn, has started a growing interest among researchers in the field of 3D scene comprehension.
+However, the comprehension of such unstructured, disordered and spare point clouds yields technical challenges @su:2022.

 Image-based segmentation is generally considered easier than 3D point cloud segmentation.

 # Overview of the method